parallel-forecast/parallelforecast/_docs/examples/resolution.md

 We think this opportunity would be good if you:

-- Have at least ongoing PhD experience in AI
+- Have at least ongoing PhD experience in AI (or equivalent)

-- Are excited about contributing to infrastructure for public knowledge
+- Are excited about contributing to infrastructure for the public good

 - Have some familiarity with forecasting (though we will provide training for members with little prior experience)